Ick! That Small Insect Could Be A Tick

 How can you avoid ticks and all their nasty complications?

 Treating your Waukesha County property is one way to keep people and pets safe.
 Another is creating distinct paths between lawn and wooded areas using wood chips or gravel.
 Clearing away tall grass helps.

 If you're outdoors, long-sleeved shirts and long pants can protect against ticks.
 Tucking pants into socks or boots creates a tight barrier.
 Wearing light-colored clothing makes ticks easier to spot.

 Tick repellents are available in Waukesha County, and they're strong stuff.
 Twenty percent DEET formula is recommended.

 Once back inside, a complete body "tick check" is smart.
 Ticks tend to hide, so don't miss your body's natural areas of cover: hair, scalp, armpits, groin and behind the knee.
 Even wood ticks, the other common species in Wisconsin, are only about a quarter-inch long (before blood siphoning, that is).
 Don't be shy about searching, lest you miss a hitchhiker.

 Should you find one, knowing how to remove a tick is critical.
 Pinch it with a tweezers as close to the skin as possible, and pull straight up and out.

-Prevention is the best way to avoid bites and sicknesses from ticks.
+Prevention is the best way to avoid bites and diseases from ticks.
 Contact The Mosquito Guy for a Waukesha County yard treatment to protect against these tiny blood suckers.
 The last thing you want to do is spend your summer ticked off.